Kate Gomoll is president and founder of Gomoll Research & Design, Inc.

-Kate is an expert in the field of software interface design and usability.
+Kate is an expert in the field of user interface design and usability.
 She is known for her practical, straightforward approach to user research and design.
 She has a recognized ability to motivate people and teach them to apply user-centered design principles.
-Through over 20 years of practice, Kate has acquired both depth of knowledge and range of experience — invaluable tools for a leader and mentor.
+Through over 30 years of practice, Kate has acquired both depth of knowledge and range of experience — invaluable tools for a leader and mentor.

 Public Speaking + Training

 Kate speaks regularly at conferences in the U.S. and Europe.
 She teaches highly-rated workshops on user-centered design, field research methods, web design, and usability testing.
 She has taught workshops at many venues including UCLA Extension, ACM SIGCHI (Computer-Human Interaction), the Usability Professionals’ Association, UIE’s User Interface Conferences, the Royal College of Art, UW-Milwaukee, and Stanford University.
 Her guidelines for conducting user studies are published in The Art of Human-Computer Interface Design and the Macintosh Human Interface Guidelines.
 She is co-author of The Field Study Handbook: A Common Sense Approach for Discovering User Needs, published by User Interface Engineering.